rsmpi/rsmpi/README.md

   - probe
   - matched probe/receive
 - **Collective communication**:
-  - barrier in blocking and non-blocking variants
+  - barrier
   - broadcast
   - (all) gather
   - scatter
   - all to all
+  - reductions/scans
   - no varying counts operations
-  - no reductions/scans
+  - no user-defined operators for reductions/scans
 - **Datatypes**: Bridging between Rust types and MPI basic types as well as custom MPI datatypes which can act as views into buffers.

 Not supported (yet):